 4 Overview

-The current NRF Based Discovery can use the SUPI, GPSI PLMN and CHF Group ID for CHF Dicovery and Selection according to TS 29.510 [2] clause 6.1.6.2.32, and TS 32.290[3] clause 6.1.
+The current NRF Based Discovery can use the SUPI, GPSI PLMN and CHF Group ID for CHF Discovery and Selection according to TS 29.510 [2] clause 6.1.6.2.32, and TS 32.290[3] clause 6.1.
 The CHF(s) can be selected taking in account the business model in use by a Customer, for instance its possible to group the CHF instance(s) for enterprises customers and another one for non-enterprise customers, and taking in account the deployment model in place (e.g. central or local/edge).

-The present document aims to study on how to enhance CHF Discovery and selection by the NF Consumers like SMF, AMF, SMSF and the PCF.
+The present document aims to study on how to enhance CHF Discovery and selection by the NF Consumers like SMF, AMF, SMSF , PCF and other NFs, as specified in various 3GPP Charging Specifications